Sterling edges higher ahead of Sunak's speech | Business

 Sterling edges higher ahead of Sunak's speech

-Sterling edged slightly higher on Thursday ahead of an eventful day with Chancellor Rishi Sunak expected to unveil a new set of measures to support the COVID-hit economy.
+Sterling edged slightly higher on Thursday ahead of an eventful day, with finance minister Rishi Sunak expected to unveil a new set of measures to support the COVID-hit economy.

-Sunak, who announced on Wednesday that the budget has been canceled, is expected to announce a lifeline to some furloughed workers in a speech around 1045 GMT.
-Versus the dollar, sterling was up 0.1% at $1.2733, having hit a two-month low of $1.2676 on Wednesday.
-Against the euro, the pound was flat at 91.53 pence.
+Sunak, who announced on Wednesday that he would not now set out a full budget later this year, was expected to unveil a lifeline to some furloughed workers in a speech around 1045 GMT.
+Against the euro, the pound was up 0.2% at 91.39 pence by 0951 GMT.
+Versus the dollar, sterling was flat at $1.2729, after hitting a two-month low of $1.2676 on Wednesday .

+Sterling has lost 4.8% against the dollar in September so far, and is on course for its worst month since October 2016, as talks of negative rates, the looming risk of a no-deal Brexit and new UK lockdown measures all weighed on the currency.
+Earlier this week, Prime Minister Boris Johnson told British people to work from home where possible and ordered restaurants and bars to close early.
+The new measures could last for six months, he said.

-But supporting sterling hopes returned that the European Union and Britain will reach a Brexit trade agreement by the end of a transition period in December after two of the most powerful players in the negotiations said they were determined to strike a deal.
+But supporting sterling, hopes returned that the European Union and Britain could reach a Brexit trade agreement by the end of a transition period in December after two of the most powerful players in the negotiations said they were determined to strike a deal.

 ALSO READ